 Advantages for senders

-- The sender benefits from faster proof of delivery and faster delivery.
+- The sender benefits from faster confirmation of receipt and faster delivery.

 - The recipient’s authorization for delivery helps prevent the extension of the collection period and the consignment being returned in the event of non-collection.